spidakrish/GDSC_Hackathon2024/README.md

-# GPT-3.5 Terminal Chatbot
+# R.E.A.C.T. terminal AI Bot

-This repository contains a simple terminal-based chatbot powered by OpenAI's GPT-3.5.
-The assistant can respond to a variety of user inputs and provide helpful information based on natural language queries.
+This repository has the access to the main.py file which would be used by the developer to work upon to further enhance the AI model or hardcode in some parameters.

 ## Features

-- Interact with OpenAI's GPT-3.5 model directly from the terminal.
+- Interact with OpenAI's GPT-4 model directly from the UI.
 - Conversational AI that can handle various questions and requests.
 - Easy-to-use command-line interface.
 - Ability to exit the chatbot by typing "exit" or "quit."